 No minimum order.

-Atlas of the Pig Gut examines the development of the gastrointestinal tract in swine.
+Atlas of the Pig Gut: Research and Techniques from Birth to Adulthood examines the development of the gastrointestinal tract in swine.
 It focuses on changes occurring during the developmental phase, with an emphasis on the gut that is reflected in alterations of the intestinal mucosa architecture.
 Led by leading experts in pig digestion research, the book contains descriptions and microphotographs of the most updated research.
 The changes occurring in the intestine are presented in a comprehensive order, from small magnifications of tissue structures to high magnifications of fragments of epithelium-building cell structures.
 Additionally, the book highlights the replacement mechanism of epithelial cells during the development of the small intestinal mucosa.

 This book is the ideal resource for animal science researchers and practitioners.
 In addition, swine veterinarians and academics will also find it useful due to its helpful, detailed graphics and organized structure.

 - Discusses microscopic techniques for observing changes in the gastrointestinal mucosa structure and guidelines for avoiding common analysis errors

 - Features original micrographs obtained from light, confocal and scanning electron microscopy